DartElina/UFOs/README.md

 ![image](https://github.com/DartElina/UFOs/blob/78a746d6a42e045b3f198681b9cd97f41637592c/static/images/header%20image.png)

 ## Overview of Project:
 Dana has created a UFO sighting website that sorted UFO sighting data by date that users input.
 I liked her site very much but decided to create some more interactivity by adding more filter options.
 Additionally, Dana's site had a button that had to be clicked.
-To improve user experience I have enabled the table to be filter by hitting enter and removed the button clicking entirely.
+To improve user experience I have enabled the table to be filter by entering any info into the field, and removed the button clicking entirely.

 -----------
 ## Results: